gharials/dev-path/docs/internet-web/web-pages.md

 # How Web Pages Work

+A web page is primarily an HTML document.
+A server only [transfers the HTML document](./web-servers.md#how-an-http-server-serves-websites) and related files to the browser when a user requests a web page.
+The HTML document contains the content that the user sees on the web page.

 ## The fundamental building blocks of a web page

 * _HTML document._ For displaying the content to the user.